abdul3909/Python-For-Everybody/README.md

 # Python-For-Everybody
-Using Python to access web data
+Using Python to access web data(Week 2 Assignment Solution)

  Finding Numbers in a Haystack